-(UPDATED November 2021): You may have heard about the Southwest Airline Companion Pass and have wondered how it works, can you really fly for free and exactly how do you get it.
+You may have heard about the Southwest Airline Companion Pass and wondered how it works, whether you can really fly for free, and exactly how you get it.

 Southwest’s Companion Pass is one of the best bargains in airfare and if you plan to do any flying in the next two years, you can actually bring another person along for free!
 I know we haven’t been able to travel much lately, but things are starting to shape up in the travel industry.
 Now’s the perfect time to start thinking about it!